vladkinoman/just-my-notes/books/best-comics-to-read.md

 Best Harley Quinn books: ~~**Batman: Mad Love**~~.

+Best The Flash books:

+- Wally West: *The Flash by Mark Waid* - best run!

+- Barry Allen: *The Flash (2010-2011) Vol. 1: The Dastardly Death of the Rogues (The Flash: Rebirth series)*, *The Flash (2010-2011): The Road To Flashpoint (The Flash: Rebirth series Book 2)*, *Flashpoint*, New52 Flash, (DC Rebirth #1), Flash: Rebirth (2016) (*The Flash (2016-) Vol. 1: Lightning Strikes Twice*), and so forth.

+  > Flash: Rebirth (2009) <- *Don't Start With Barry Here.
+(It'll confuse you)*
+  >
+  > New 52 The Flash volumes 1-5.
+Written and with art by the same artists of Dastardly Death of the Rogues, like much of the new 52 reboot it was a jumping on point.
+The art is beautiful and the writing is solid and fun.
+However pretty much all Flash lore was scrapped which is disappointing, more so if you read the previous recommendations.

 Best Green Lantern books: ~~**Green Lantern: Secret Origin**~~, **Green Lantern: Rebirth** and other books in Geoff Johns's Green Lantern Saga.

 Best Hellboy books: nearly all of it is written by Mike Mignola and nearly all of it is worth reading.
 Just start at the beginning with [Hellboy, Volume 1: *Seed of Destruction*](https://www.amazon.com/dp/1593070942) and follow the rest in [suggested reading order](http://www.multiversitycomics.com/annotations/hellboy-reading-order-2019/) (*Conqueror Worm* is the best story arc among them).
 Although, the best option would be to buy omnibuses. *Plague of Frogs* BPRD run is also recommended by people.
 Besides this spin-off, people also recommend these books: *Frankenstein Underground*, *Lobster Johnson*.